-In other organisations, no-one is actually looking for the opportunities.
+In other organisations, no one is actually looking for the opportunities.
 Without the explicit support of the leadership of the organisation, and appropriate resources being dedicated to energy efficiency, these significant opportunities will remain an underexploited source of profit, reduced emissions and potential employee engagement.

-The great thing is that Dr. Fawkes is an expert communicating this “hidden” energy efficiency opportunity and how to turn it into a profit centre.
+The great thing is that Dr. Fawkes is an expert in communicating this “hidden” energy efficiency opportunity and how to turn it into a profit centre.
 Don’t miss this exclusive chance to learn from him directly!

 About Dr. Steven Fawkes